genukidze/ansible-k8s/README.md

       ```bash
       sudo apt install ansible
       ```
-2) Check availability on the target machine with
+2) Check availability on the target machine using this command:
    ```bash
    ssh -o StrictHostKeyChecking=no -i "your-private-key.pem" machine-user@111.111.111.111
    ```